 Two bills in the state Legislature would require the development of a water management plan for the Paso Robles groundwater basin to prevent overdraft of the aquifer.

 The bills also list criteria and deadlines the water plan must meet in order to prevent state water officials from intervening.
-They include:• Initiate developing a sustainable groundwater management plan for the basin by Jan.
-1, 2018.
+They include:

 If no local agency is created to meet this criterion or an existing agency does not step forward to meet them, the State Water Resources Control Board could select a qualified third party to develop the plan.
 The legislation does not give details about who the third party would be.

 In San Luis Obispo County, there are currently two possibilities for a local agency that could meet this criterion and prevent state intervention.

 One of these is forming a special water district for the Paso Robles basin as outlined in a bill by Assemblyman Katcho Achadjian, R-San Luis Obispo, which is currently in the state Legislature.
 If the district is formed, the county’s Local Agency Formation Commission (LAFCO) would be responsible for giving the district the powers and authorities needed to comply with the mandates of state law.

 However, the formation of this district is far from certain.
 Some residents of the basin have voiced opposition to the plan and the two North County water groups that originally proposed forming the district have withdrawn their support.

 Achadjian has said he will withdraw the bill if supervisors ask him to.
 However, supervisors have failed to come to a consensus on this issue and no hearing has been set to discuss taking a position.